anko/txm/readme.markdown

 <details><summary>Example: Replacing <code>require('module-name')</code> with <code>require('./index.js')</code></summary>

-Your users are using your library by calling require with its package name (e.g. `require('module-name')`.
-However, it makes sense to actually run tests on the local implementation at `require('./index.js')`, or whatever is listed as the `main` file in `package.json`.
+Your users will be using your library by importing it using its package name (e.g. `require('module-name')`.
+However, it makes sense to actually run your tests such that they use your local implementation in `./index.js`, or whatever is listed as the `main` file in `package.json`.

-So let's just replace those `require` calls before passing it to `node`!
+So here's a markdown file with a test program specified that loads the name of the main file out of `./package.json`, and replaces the first `require(...)` call with that:

 <!-- !test in require replacing example  -->